 - 1/4 tsp ground cinnamon

 - Place strawberries and lemon juice in a small saucepan and set over medium heat.
-Once fruit is heated, mash fruit (I used a meat tenderizer) and stir until mixture is just barely bubbly.
-This took 5-6 minutes for me.
+Once fruit is heated, mash fruit (I use a potato masher or a meat tenderizer) and stir until mixture is just barely bubbly, around 5-6 minutes.

-- Add honey, vanilla extract, cinnamon, and chia seeds.
+- Add chia seeds, honey, vanilla extract, and cinnamon.
 Stir a few times and then cover saucepan and remove from heat.
-Let jam thicken for 5-10 minutes.
+Let the jam thicken for 5-10 minutes.
 Store leftover jam in an airtight container in the refrigerator.